-Certain affiliates of the Company hold approximately 792,769 shares of Common Stock (the "Registrable Securities") and are entitled to certain rights to register such shares under the Securities Act for sale to the public, pursuant to a Registration Rights Agreement by and among the Company and the holders of Registrable Securities, as amended (the "Registration Rights Agreement").
+The holders of approximately 792,769 shares of Common Stock (the "Registrable Securities") are entitled to certain rights to register such shares under the Securities Act for sale to the public, pursuant to a Registration Rights Agreement by and among the Company and the holders of Registrable Securities, as amended (the "Registration Rights Agreement").
 The holders of Registrable Securities include Aeneas Venture Corporation.
 Such holders have the right to require the Company, on not more than two occasions, whether or not the Company proposes to register any of its Common Stock for sale, to register all or part of their shares for sale to the public under the Securities Act, subject to certain conditions and limitations.
-In addition, holders of Registrable Securities may require the Company to register all or part of their shares on Form S-3 (or a successor short Form of registration) if the Company then qualifies for use of such form, subject to certain conditions and limitations.
+In addition, holders of Registrable Securities may require the Company to register all or part of their shares on Form S-3 (or a successor short Form or registration) if the Company then qualifies for use of such form, subject to certain conditions and limitations.
 The Registration Rights Agreement was amended on October 9, 1991 to limit the circumstances pursuant to which the registration rights granted thereunder may be transferred to third parties and to amend certain procedural requirements.

-Stock (the "Preferred Stock") and/or related warrants (the "Warrants"), such holders are entitled to rights to require the Company to register for resale to the public under the Securities Act all shares of Common Stock issued or issuable to such holders on conversion of the Preferred Stock and /or exercise of the Warrants.
+In addition, pursuant to registration rights agreements between the Company and holders of the Company's Series A Convertible Preferred Stock, Series B Convertible Preferred Stock, Series C Convertible Preferred Stock and Series D Convertible Preferred Stock (the "Preferred Stock") and/or related warrants (the "Warrants"), such holders are entitled to rights to require the Company to register for resale to the public under the Securities Act all shares of Common Stock issued or issuable to such holders on conversion of the Preferred Stock and /or exercise of the Warrants.
 The number of shares and warrants issued to the preferred shareholder is determined according to a predetermined formula.
-As of July 16, 1998, approximately 4,699,416 shares of Common Stock are beneficially held by six such holders.
+As of March 1, 1998, approximately 4,699,416 shares of Common Stock are beneficially held by such holders.

 As part of the agreement entered into in July 1997 between the Company, its subsidiary, ATI, and BioChem (the "holder"), the holder receives warrants to purchase shares of the Company's Common Stock equal to the amount invested in ATI over a three-year period.
 These warrants become exercisable at the end of the three-year period at the then current market price of the Common Stock.
 Pursuant to a registration rights agreement between the Company and the holder, at the end of the three-year period the holder is entitled to certain rights to require the Company to register for sale to the public under the Securities Act all registrable securities.
-As of July 16, 1998, amounts to purchase Common Stock equal to the \$5.224 million invested as of that date have been issued to the holder.
+As of March 1, 1998, amounts to purchase Common Stock equal to the \$3.538 million invested as of that date have been issued to the holder.